 Rock out in the kitchen

 If baking is the new rock and roll, the KitchenAid is its Fender Stratocaster.
 With 10 different speeds you'll be knocking out cakes like the Rolling Stones bang out riffs.

 With a flat beater, dough hook and wire whisk included, you'll be ready to have a go at any task set by Paul Hollywood and Mary Berry.

 And with the KitchenAid Artisan mixer featuring on the show, you know it'll be up to the challenge - even under the scrutiny of your harshest critics (be it flatmates, kids, or partners).

 Vintage baking doesn't come much cooler than London-based Hummingbird Bakery.
-Its sumptuous cupcakes have helped make baking hip with kids who surf the web for handmade jewellery and vintage clothes and adorn Pinterest boards with the things they love.
+Its tasty cupcakes have helped make baking hip with kids who surf the web for handmade jewellery and vintage clothes and deck out Pinterest boards with the things they love.

 Piled high with bright icing, the cupcakes are the kind you'd expect Betty Draper to serve up to her kids in an early episode of Mad Men.

-And the mixer sports the same vintage styling of the show and the scran - all curves, color and classic coolness.
+And the mixer sports the same vintage styling of the show and the scran - all curves, colour and classic coolness.

 Fire up the KitchenAid and scour the Hummingbird cookbook for a retro afternoon in the kitchen.

 In days gone by baking was all about the girls, but last year's Bake Off final was made up of two boys to one girl – showing that baking is a lad’s game too.